-LWV Mpls asks for your support to continue its mission of informed and active participation in all levels of government.
+LWV Minneapolis is a grassroots, non-partisan organization that encourages informed and active participation in all levels of government.

-COMMUNITY PARTNERSHIPS: In an effort to expose new and diverse audiences to the mission of LWV Mpls, partnerships were forged with Independent Scholars, The Theater of Public Policy, the University of Minnesota, Minnesotans United for All Families, MinnPost, Twin Cities Media Alliance, We The People, the Star Tribune’s Lori Sturdevant, and many other speakers, venues and organizations in Minneapolis.
-A forum on creating a space for civil discourse and a town hall meeting on humble truths about half-truths in campaign advertising were two of the biggest highlights.
+- Forged partnerships with Independent Scholars, The Theater of Public Policy, the University of Minnesota, Minnesotans United for All Families, MinnPost, Twin Cities Media Alliance, We The People, the Star Tribune’s Lori Sturdevant, and many other speakers, venues and organizations in Minneapolis.

 We truly do better when we all do better, and LWV Mpls is committed to building on this tradition in the years to come.

 We invite you to support, and join, in that movement!